 One day, Futaba is surprised when she sees someone who looks like Kou at school.
 When she’s finally able to talk to him, she learns that his parents had divorced and now he goes by a different last name.
 She also notices that he’s changed dramatically since she knew him in junior high.
 They admit that they liked the other back in junior high, and Futaba believes that they can return to those days that they would have had in junior high.
 However, Kou says they can’t go back because they’ve both changed too much.
 For the remainder of the episode, Futaba feels very confused about Kou.

-As the series progresses, Futaba becomes friends Yuri Makita, Shuko Murao, and Aya Kominato.
+As the series progresses, Futaba becomes friends with Yuri Makita, Shuko Murao, and Aya Kominato.
 During their second year of high school, Futaba, Kou, Yuri, Shuko, and Aya end up in the same class together and become class and activity representatives.
-During the series, Yuri develops feelings for Kou, and Futaba and Yuri have a friendly rivalry for him.
+Yuri develops feelings for Kou, and Futaba and Yuri have a friendly rivalry for him.
 Aya has a crush on Shuko, but Shuko is interested in a teacher at the school who turns out to be Kou’s older brother.
 Near the end of the series, Futaba and Kou appear to become closer than they had been when Kou first returned at the beginning of the series.

 After watching the first episode, I thought that Blue Spring Ride was off to a promising start.
 I liked the various character interactions, and the episode did a good job of establishing the characters and the story.
 And after watching Episode Two, I thought it was even better than Episode One had been.